 My research statement is here.
-Below are some published and forthcoming academic works (I have not included book reviews).
+Below are some published and forthcoming academic works, not including book reviews.
 Most of the links give you the penultimate versions, but the final versions of the two published in the Journal of Ethics and Social Philosophy are linked since JESP is an open-access journal.
+Books in progress:

 Is Morality Real?
 Co-authored with Matt Lutz Advance contract with Routledge, editor Andrew Beck, series editor Tyron Goldschmidt.
 This book is intended for use in teaching basic concepts and debates in metaethics.
 Little or no prior philosophical knowledge is presupposed, making this an ideal teaching text for undergraduates and graduate students who are coming to the questions of metaethics for the first time.
 However, the book is not content to rehearse old arguments in metaethics.
 The authors frame issues in unique ways and, as the dialogue over realism and anti-realism progresses, the authors develop their own preferred versions of the views that they are championing.
 The book is organized into four parts.
 Part I, coauthored by Case and Lutz, provides a basic overview of the debate.
 Part II, written by Lutz, presses the case for moral anti-realism.
 Part III, written by Case, presses the case for moral realism.
 Finally, in Part IV Case and Lutz respond to each other in two rounds.
 (May 5, 2022 update: We are just now dotting the i's and crossing the t's; the manuscript should be available for advance review by the end of the month.
 If you're interested in being an advance reader, please contact me at Spencer.firstname.lastname@example.org)